Construction of Dc motor (all parts of dc motor in details)

 - Rotor: which is the rotating part.

-Construction of dc motor in detail, there is a yoke (Magnetic frame), pole core and pole shoes, armature core, armature winding (conductor), commutator, and brushes and bearings.
+Construction of dc motor in detail, there is a yoke (Magnetic frame), pole core and pole shoes, the armature core, armature winding (conductor), commutator, and brushes and bearings.
 Each part of those has its identity and great importance, advantage and sometimes problems, now we will separately explain each part.

 The yoke of DC motor: